rasbt/LLMs-from-scratch/ch05/10_llm-training-speed/README.md

 &nbsp;
 ### 9. Using a nicer vocab size value

-- This is a tip suggested to me by my former colleague Carlos Moccholi, who mentioned that this tip comes from Andrej Karpathy (I suspect it's from the [nanoGPT](https://github.com/karpathy/nanoGPT/blob/93a43d9a5c22450bbf06e78da2cb6eeef084b717/model.py#L111) repository)
+- Here, we increase the vocab size sligly from 50,257 to 50,304, which is a nearest multiple of 64; this is a tip suggested to me by my former colleague Carlos Mocholi, who mentioned that this tip originally came from Andrej Karpathy (likely attributed to his post [here](https://x.com/karpathy/status/1621578354024677377)).

 Before:
 - `Step tok/sec: 112046`